Unsane (band): History

-In 1988, the singer/guitarist Chris Spencer, bass guitarist Pete Shore and drummer Charlie Ondras were students at Sarah Lawrence College when they formed Lawn-Chair-Blisters before changing the name to Unsane.
+In 1988, singer/guitarist Chris Spencer, bass guitarist Pete Shore and drummer Charlie Ondras were students at Sarah Lawrence College when they formed Lawn-Chair-Blisters before changing the name to Unsane.
 The band signed to Circuit Records and recorded tracks with Wharton Tiers for what was supposed to be their first album, Improvised Munitions, but the label did not release it.

 Unsane became part of the scene of loud, noisy, like-minded rock groups in New York City's East Village in the early 1990s.
 They often played gigs with bands like Pussy Galore, Cop Shoot Cop, Surgery, Helmet and the Reverb Motherfuckers.
 Members of Unsane also played in other bands such as Boss Hog and the Action Swingers.

 The band's first album, Unsane, was released in 1991, and was known for its harsh music and gruesome cover art with a photo of a decapitated man on a New York subway track wearing a Members Only jacket.
 The band obtained this photograph from a friend who was working at the time with the police department, which was investigating the scene of the accident.

 In 1992, Ondras died of a heroin overdose and was replaced by Vincent Signorelli (formerly of Foetus and Swans).
 In 1994, Shore left the band for unknown reasons and was replaced by Dave Curran.

 The band toured heavily, and released Total Destruction in 1993 on Matador Records/Atlantic Records.
 Their third album, Scattered, Smothered & Covered, was issued by Amphetamine Reptile in 1995.
 The music video for the song "Scrape", made for a mere $200, had significant play on MTV.
 The video alternates between lo-fi rehearsal footage of Unsane and a series of serious skateboarding wipeouts.

 The band continued touring heavily (including a spell opening for Slayer).
 Their next album, Occupational Hazard, was released by Relapse Records in 1998.
 Later that same year, Spencer was attacked by four people after playing a concert in Vienna, Austria.
 He was hospitalized with internal bleeding and underwent major surgery.
 As a result of his injury, and having toured over ten months of the year, the band decided to take a long break in 2000.

-Unsane regrouped in 2003 and released the CD/DVD compilation Lambhouse: The Collection 1991-1998 the same year.
+Unsane regrouped in 2003 and released the CD/DVD compilation Lambhouse: The Collection 1991–1998 the same year.
 This was followed by their fifth album, Blood Run, in 2005.
 Ipecac released the band's sixth studio album, Visqueen, in 2007.